 The court also noted that dogs can’t be physically divided.
 While joint custody could be considered, the decision states that doing so would not solve conflict between the parties.
 Furthermore, joint ownership could result in more litigation should vacations, vet bills, injury, or other issues of pet ownership arise.

 There are a number of issues that can arise when a couple separates or gets divorced.
-At Lex Arbesman Legal we believe in understanding our clients’ unique situations and look to protect your financial future during what is a difficult time.
+At NULaw we believe in understanding our clients’ unique situations and look to protect your financial future during what is a difficult time.
 We can help with custody and access as well as the division of property.
 Please call us at 416-481-5604 or reach us online in order to schedule an appointment today.